smallerqiu/ja3-client/Readme.md

 # 🔥🔥🔥 ja3-client

+# Why
-If you're having trouble with the fucking “just a moment” or fucking status code 429 in your project, you might want to try using this.
+If you're having trouble with the fucking “just a moment” or fucking http status code 429 in your project, you might want to try using this.
 It may help you .
 Demonstrates good performance with 10 million concurrent requests.
 It is safe to use.

 # Features
  - Proxy support : HTTP ,HTTPS , Socks4 , Socks5, Socks5h
  - Custom headers